 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Base Resources's is 1.1575.
-This would suggest that Base Resources's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Base Resources's is 1.3458.
+This would suggest that Base Resources's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Base Resources overview

-Base Resources Limited produces and sells mineral sands in Africa.
-It produces mineral sands, such as rutile, ilmenite, and zircon.
-The company primarily owns 100% interests in the Kwale Mineral Sands project located in Kenya; and develops the Toliara project located in Madagascar.
+Base Resources Limited develops, produces, and sells mineral sands in Africa.
+The company produces mineral sands, such as rutile, ilmenite, and zircon.
+It primarily owns a 100% interest in the Kwale Mineral Sands project located in Kenya; and develops the Toliara project located in Madagascar.
 The company was formerly known as Base Iron Limited and changed its name to Base Resources Limited in 2010.
 Base Resources Limited was incorporated in 2007 and is headquartered in West Perth, Australia.

 Base Resources in the news